JulyDR/multifacetedme/_posts/2024-03-08-day-7-from-packing-boxes-to-building-dreams.md

 ---
 layout: default
-title: Day 7 - A Sabbatical Prep Rollercoaster
+title: A Sabbatical Prep Rollercoaster
 description: >-
   Insurance hurdles, furniture farewells and last-minute packing chaos paired with focusing on new skills in the web development world and creating the blog